georgjz/georgjz.github.io/_drafts/wyvern/2022-08-11-wyvern-04-DRAFT.md

 \end{alignat*}
 $$

 Macros are currently indistinguishable from subroutines.
 This is going to change before we start implementing.
-Encoding functionality like macro parameters in CFGs is possible, but unwieldy and cumbersome.
+Encoding functionality like macro parameters in CFGs is possible but unwieldy and cumbersome.
 We'll add those details to the [semantic actions][semact] for this CFG.

 $$
 \newcommand{\T}[1]{\texttt{#1}}